doctorfree/MusicPlayerPlus/markdown/mppinit.1.md

 is activated.
 To install a specified version of Navidrome, use the command `mppinit navidrome <version>`.

-Invoked with the `sync` argument, *mppinit sync* synchronizes the music library location across all configuration files.
+Invoked with the `sync` argument, *mppinit sync* synchronizes MusicPlayerPlus configuration across all configuration files.

 ## COMMAND LINE OPTIONS